Investor RelationsInvestor Relations

 Measure (2): Enhance shareholder satisfaction

-The Company will engage in enhancing shareholder satisfaction through the steady implementation of the shareholder return policy established under the Medium-Term Management Plan (1. consolidated dividend payout ratio of 25–35% as a measure of stable dividends, 2. pay special dividends as performance-linked dividends, and 3. flexibly and strategically implement share repurchases).
+The Company will engage in enhancing shareholder satisfaction through the steady implementation of the shareholder return policy established under the Medium-Term Management Plan (1. increase the consolidated dividend payout ratio as a guideline for dividend growth from 25–35% to 30–40% through medium- to long-term profit growth, 2. set a new ordinary dividend target of “DOE of 4.0%” for stable and continuous ordinary dividend payments, and 3. flexibly implement shareholder return measures through special dividends and acquisition of treasury shares).

 Measure (4): Maintain and further strengthen proactive IR activities